 Waypoint built on its ability to deliver both online and face to face learning and has successfully developed and delivered a number of blended learning opportunities this year.
 We created new content and delivered accredited training to our MAST team in Bradford and Keighley, working with a number of VCSE partners, and a considerable amount of internal training to our volunteers and peer mentors.
 We continued delivery of our Social Prescribing courses in the Midlands.

 We have to enhance this considerably in the future, under the leadership of the new SLT.
 A organisation wide training needs analysis is underway.

 ‘Everyone can change’ is one of our core values – when individuals and families start to make positive changes the whole community benefits

 Our core purpose is to provide opportunities and choices for individuals, families and communities to create meaningful and sustainable change in their wellbeing.

 We build on the assets in our recovery communities and engage with the local community in working together to improve things for everyone.

-Our services, activities and interventions are designed to facilitate positive change which lead to meaningful and sustained impact through our core outcomes.
+Our services, activities and interventions are designed to facilitate positive change, which leads to meaningful and sustained impact through our core outcomes.

 Improved mental health and wellbeing

-– 85% of individuals reported improvements in mental health and wellbeing in our annual satisfaction survey
+- 87% of individuals reported improvements in mental health and wellbeing in our annual Satisfaction Survey

-– 82% of people using our ARC (Alcohol Recovery Community) project reported improvements in their mental health and wellbeing.
+- 75% of people using our ARC (Alcohol Recovery Community) project reported improvements in their mental health and wellbeing

-– 92% of young people using our Family Support Service reported increases in confidence and self-esteem
+- 80% of young people using our RISE Service reported increases in resilience

 Improved physical health and wellbeing